daikazu/trackerjack/README.md

 Trackerjack provides a simple JavaScript helper for tracking events from your frontend code.
 First, include the JavaScript file in your layout:

-add the following to your head
+Add the following to your head:
 ```html
 <meta name="csrf-token" content="{{ csrf_token() }}">
 ```